 Simultaneously to his active artistic output, Mr. Januševičius shares his knowledge and experience in his master classes in Japan, PR China, Brazil, Switzerland, Germany, United Kingdom, Moldova, Latvia, Lithuania, and other countries, most notably at the Royal Academy of Music in London, the Hanover University of Music, Drama, and Media, the Shenandoah Conservatory, the Shenzhen University, and the Lithuanian Academy of Music and Drama.
 In 2008, at the age of 23 he established a highly successful concert series “Plathner’s Eleven” and served as its artistic director until 2015.
-He now serves as the artistic director of the music competition "Die Hannoversche Börse der Musiktalente", the piano competition "Einbecker Klavierfrühling", as well as the winter piano academy "Feuerwerk".
+He now serves as the artistic director of the piano competition "Einbecker Klavierfrühling", as well as the winter piano academy "Feuerwerk".
 In 2020 he joined the teaching staff of the Hanover University of Music, Theater, and Medias (HMTM Hannover).

-In season 2020-2021 Mr. Januševičius is scheduled to appear on tours and masterclasses in Germany, Ireland, Italy, Latvia, Lithuania, Poland, Switzerland, the United Kingdom, and the United States of America.
+In season 2020-2021 Mr. Januševičius is scheduled to appear on tours and masterclasses in Germany, Ireland, Latvia, Lithuania, Poland, Sweden, Switzerland, the United Kingdom, and the United States of America.

 Please visit Gintaras Januševičius' website www.janusevicius.com for more information.